 It was Freud who first suggested that dad’s can have a big influence on their daughter’s romantic relationships.
-His Oedipus complex theory stated that girls are attracted to their father, and view their mother as a rival for that affection.
-Of course, Freud published his work over a hundred years ago, so it’s not the most up to date theory, but the question still remains: is your father influencing your love life?
+His theory, called the Oedipus Complex, stated that girls are attracted to their father, and view their mother as a rival for that affection.
+Of course, Freud published his work over a hundred years ago, so it’s not a recent theory, but the question still remains: Do dads influence our love life?

-y.
-Nor did it account for same sex relationships or girls who grew up without a father.
-But more recent research by psychologist John Gottman proposed that we can become psychologically attracted to a personality type that reflects are parents, with the accompanying need for love.
+Psychologist John Gottman thinks so.
+He thinks we can become psychologically attracted to a personality type that reflects are parents, with the accompanying need for love.
+Ultimately, that sounds like a romantic relationship.

 This is all well and good, if your dad was a competent father and a kind and caring man.
-But if he was unkind, indifferent or simply unavailable, then how do you stop yourself seeking out similar men, and minimise the influence your dad has on your love life?
+One who said he loved you, bolstered your self esteem and allowed you to see everything that was gorgeous about yourself.
+But if he was unkind, indifferent or simply unavailable?
+Then how do you stop yourself seeking out similar men, and minimise the influence your dad has on your love life?

 There are things you can do, but it may not be easy or feel natural at first.
 Generally, people are comfortable with what feels familiar, but with hard work and perseverance it can be done.